marco97pa/MostSubYTMusicChannels/README.md

 ## Build your own
-To build your own bot (maybe the Most subscribed YouTube Cooking channels?):
+To build your own (maybe the Most subscribed YouTube Cooking channels?):
 0. Clone this repository
-1. Get your API Keys from [YouTube](https://developers.google.com/youtube/v3/getting-started) and [Twitter](https://developer.twitter.com/en/docs)
+1. Get your API Keys from [YouTube](https://developers.google.com/youtube/v3/getting-started)
 2. Paste them in the **main.py** file or set them as environment variables
-3. Run `sudo pip3 install tweepy`
-4. Run `sudo pip3 install pillow`
-5. Run **main.py** to check for new updates on the subscribers of the channels listed in channels.csv and eventually post on Twitter if there is any change.
+3. Run **main.py** to check for new updates on the subscribers of the channels listed in channels.csv
-   - If you run **main.py** with the **-report** flag, it will tweet a chart of the most subscribed channels

 ## About the web app
 The web app is written in React using the [Ionic5](https://ionicframework.com/) framework.